 Outside this commune, there is an abundance of interesting and breathtaking places to visit.
 Nuzzled in a feral and unspoiled setting not far from the village of Saint-Geniez-ô-Merle, are the Tower of Merle.
-The remains of old fortified houses erected between the 11th and 15th century by several families of lords, the Towers of Merle are now a listed Historic Monument and form a most impressive fortress!
+Both the Towers of Merle and the remains of old fortified houses erected between the 11th and 15th century are now listed as Historic Monuments.

 In the 14th century, Merle consisted of seven castles, two chapels and a quaint village which were owned by seven noblemen from Merles.
 But, during the Hundred Years’ War, however, in 1371 the English took one of the towers and a castle.
 The Calvinists took the citadel in 1574, where they established a garrison, but were driven out two years later by the co-lords.
 Sadly, the fortress was abandoned and left to fall into ruins.
 One can only envision its splendor centuries ago.